sdrabb/argumentation_mining_models/README.md

 # Argumentation Mining Models

 This repository provides three types of Neural Networks that can be used to solve the Context Independent Claim Detection.
 We employ our models on the  [IBM dataset](http://www.research.ibm.com/haifa/dept/vst/debating_data.shtml) and for each of them we consider the pretrained word embeddings built with [*Glove model*](https://nlp.stanford.edu/projects/glove/).
-For the **Tree-LSTM** model we follow the code of the Standford [Tree-Structured Long Short-Term Memory Networks](https://github.com/stanfordnlp/treelstm).
+For the **Tree-LSTM** model we follow the code of the Stanford [Tree-Structured Long Short-Term Memory Networks](https://github.com/stanfordnlp/treelstm).

 ## Repository Structure